2010 German Grand Prix: Background

-Despite taking victory in the season-opening Bahrain Grand Prix, Alonso faced pressure heading into the second half of the season; he was forty-seven points behind Hamilton in the Drivers' Championship after scoring four points in the last two races.
+Despite winning the season-opening Bahrain Grand Prix, Alonso faced pressure heading into the second half of the season; he was 47 championship points behind Hamilton in the World Drivers' Championship after scoring four championship points in the last two races.
 Alonso had been largely affected by safety car periods in Valencia and Silverstone despite his team having narrowed the performance gap on their championship rivals.
 However, Alonso remained upbeat about his title chances and said his team had more motivation to succeed despite his recent results.
+Journalist Tony Dodgins wrote that Ferrari had decided the marque had to prioritise Alonso over teammate Massa at this point in the season.
 Hamilton, the defending race winner at the Hockenheimring, spoke of his feeling the race would provide an indication on form for the second half of the year and believed McLaren should have a successful car balance to be competitive at the track.

 Several teams made alterations to their cars in preparation for the event.
 Mercedes introduced a new version of their car's rear wing which was designed to work more efficiently with their F-duct system.
 Ferrari brought a refinement to their exhaust system and modified their diffuser's side channels.
 Red Bull introduced minor improvements to their car's F-duct system and both of their drivers used a front wing specification which courted controversy at the preceding British Grand Prix.
 McLaren used a blown diffuser which was discarded after the Friday practice sessions at the previous Grand Prix and was changed for the German Grand Prix.
 The diffuser been moved outwards but had a longer inner section, the pipe was cut off at an angle, and the carbon materials for its side channel were changed.
 Sauber came to the circuit with their car carrying several aerodynamic upgrades which included a modified diffuser.

 There was one driver change heading into the race.
 Karun Chandhok was dropped from the Hispania Racing team and was replaced by Sakon Yamamoto while Bruno Senna reclaimed his race seat after sitting out the British Grand Prix.
 Hispania released a statement which said Yamamoto was given another opportunity to race after impressing at the previous race and that Chandhok remained part of the team.